TinaHongBu/CMUNotes/Personal/SafeZone for LGBTQ.md

 Listen with the intent to understand, not to respond.

-## Sterotypes for LGBTQ I didn't know
+## Stereotypes for LGBTQ I didn't know

 - Bury your gays: gay characters usually die earlier in movies
 - Dyke: old word for lesbians, considered rude